GLOW Protocol PeptideComplete Skin Rejuvenation Guide

 - GHK-Cu alone signals collagen production, but without cells or blood supply, nothing happens

-GLOW solves this through simultaneous coordination: all three peptides working together from Day 1, each addressing different bottlenecks in the same healing process.
+The GLOW protocol solves this through simultaneous coordination: all three peptides working together from Day 1, each addressing different bottlenecks in the same healing process.

 The Three Components